 Fully funded activities

 Fully funded activities implemented under ARTES, GSTP and NAVISP are subject to a letter of support from the Swiss Delegation to ESA.
 The general process to obtain such a letter of support is a three-step approach based on the information available from ESA (Activity Workplans , Statements of Work and Global List of intended ITTs), illustrated below.

 As outlined in the introduction, successful funding requests for activities under competitive schemes are broadly characterized by the following qualities:

 ARTES fully funded activities

 The list of fully funded activities is announced on a yearly basis and can also be found at all time on the ARTES Website (Funding).
 We invite interested parties from Switzerland to proactively contact the Swiss Delegation to ESA as soon as they identify any potential activity of interest from this list.
 A proactive approach is crucial, as an Invitation to Tender (ITT) is only open for 6-8 weeks.
 This is generally not enough to prepare a funding request that meets the requirements of the delegation and leaves enough time for a decision.

 GSTP fully funded activities (GSTP Period 6, Element 1 "Develop")

-The GSTP programme uses a draft list of potential activities, announced via EMITS, to create an initial workplan.
-Only activities having garnered support from at least one national delegation will be open for an ITT and published on EMITS.
+The GSTP programme uses a draft list of potential activities, announced via ESA-Star (Intended activities), to create an initial workplan (See the ESA Website).
+Only activities having garnered support from at least one national delegation will be open for an ITT and published on ESA-Star.
 If you intend to participate in any activity not yet implemented, we invite you to contact the national delegation proactively.
 Based on a dicusssion and first assessment of the interest for this activity, we will then guide you towards the next steps (potentially preparing a funding request).